 This Caramel Corn Ice Cream is adapted from an ice cream recipe found in the Salt & Straw cookbook called "caramel corn on the cob."
 Their inspiration was from one of the carnival & state fair snacks: caramel-coated popcorn.
 But instead of popcorn, this ice cream recipe calls for fresh corn to infuse the corn flavor into the ice cream base.

 - They did homemade brown butter to cook the fresh corn kernels.
-I use our newest gourmet product by Black & Bolyard: Original Brown Butter.
+I use our newest gourmet product by Black & Bolyard, their original flavor Brown Butter.
 This is a fantastic organic brown butter already made, shelf-stable, and doesn’t need refrigeration after opening.

 - After they cooked the corn with the brown butter and cream, in the Salt & Straw cookbook they strain the corn in a fine mesh, pressing the corn to extract as much liquid as possible.
 But I found that there was so much flavor still in the kernels.
 So I blended the whole thing using a hand stick blender, and then I strained.